iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> 99

 Evaluation does not always mean calling a function.
-If we evaluate a form that is *not* an s-expression, we get something back, with what that something is depending on the form.
+If we evaluate a form that is *not* a function call, we get something back, with what that something is depending on the form.
 Evaluating a basic type returns the value itself (no change) and evaluating a variable returns the value bound in the variable.

 .. code:: scm